What a perineal suture is and why it is done

 - Brief sharp twinges at specific points when a stitch end rubs

-- A firm scar feeling or small nodules in the tissue during remodelling
+- A firm scar feeling or small lumps in the tissue during the remodelling phase

-If symptoms generally improve week by week, that is often a good sign.
+If symptoms improve week by week overall, that is often a good sign.
 If things worsen, it is a signal to take a closer look.

-Stitches that prick: what may be behind it
+Stitches that poke: what may be behind it

-Pricking stitches are common.
-Often a stitch end protrudes slightly or the mucosa is so sensitive that any contact feels like a stab.
+Poking stitches are common.
+Often a stitch end protrudes slightly or the mucosa is so sensitive that any contact feels like a sharp prick.
 Dry mucous membranes can also increase friction, especially if you are breastfeeding.

-It is important to distinguish: occasional pricking is different from persistent, worsening pain or a feeling that something is tearing open.
+It is important to distinguish: an occasional poke is different from persistent, worsening pain or a feeling that something is tearing open.
 If you are unsure, a quick check at the clinic is often the fastest reassurance.

-What you can usually do if stitches are prickling
+What you can usually do for poking stitches

 - Reduce friction, for example with soft underwear and loose clothing

-- Relieve pressure when sitting, with a cushion or lying on your side
+- Relieve pressure when sitting, with a cushion or by lying on your side

 - Keep the wound clean and dry, without aggressive scrubbing

-- If symptoms are severe, have it checked rather than pulling at the stitch yourself
+- Have strong symptoms checked rather than pulling on the stitch yourself

 The best care is usually simple.
-The body heals when the environment is calm.
-Many products feel active but can irritate, dry out or disturb the skin barrier.
+The body heals when the environment stays calm.
+Many products feel active but can irritate, dry out, or disturb the skin barrier.

 Practical care that is often well tolerated